 Visitors are usually overwhelmed when it comes to “the Greek islands”.
 This article offers an overview of the different Greek island groups, to help you plan your trip to Greece.

-There are six main Greek island groups, and two large standalone islands.
-Here is a list:
+There are six main Greek island chains, plus two large standalone islands:

-Here is an 0verview of the Greek island groups and islands in Greece.
+Here is an overview of the Greek island groups and islands in Greece.

-1. The Cyclades Islands – Mykonos, Santorini, Paros, Naxos
+1. The Cyclades Islands Group – Mykonos, Santorini, Paros, Naxos, Milos

 The Cyclades are one of the most popular Greek island groups.
 They are located in the Aegean Sea, to the east of mainland Greece.

-There are 33 main Cyclades islands, surrounded by dozens of smaller islets.
+There are 24 inhabited Cyclades islands, surrounded by dozens of smaller islets.
 In total, they are about 150 islands!
 Each one is unique, with different landscapes, customs, culinary traditions and overall vibe.

 What are the Cyclades islands like?